connectedbydata/connectedbydata.org/_events/2026-04-22-gen-ai-education-have-your-say.md

 <!--more-->

-This hour long session is designed for education and education leaders to share practical insights into:
+This hour long session is designed for educators and education leaders to share practical insights into:

 * What students think of generative AI in education: drawing on a distributed dialogue with over 1,000 students;
 * How schools and colleges can involved students in future deliberation and decision making about AI in education;